CSCfi/csc-user-guide/docs/computing/disk.md

 As mentioned earlier, the _scratch_ directory is only intended for processing data.
 Any data that should be preserved for a longer time should be copied to the _Allas_ storage server.
-Instructions for backing up files from Puhti to Allas will be included in this guide as soon as the Allas storage service is available.
+Instructions for backing up files from Puhti and Mahti to Allas can be found in the [Allas guide](../../data/Allas/).

+## Moving data between supercomputers

+FIXME: What is our recommendation? rsync, Allas, ... ?

 ## Increasing Quotas

-The quota of the _scratch_ and _projappl_ directories can be increased, but only if the analysis or computing task requires more data to be simultaneously available on the disk environment of Puhti than what is allowed by the quota.
+The quota of the _scratch_ and _projappl_ directories can be increased, but only if the analysis or computing task requires more data to be simultaneously available on the disk environment than what is allowed by the quota.
 In these cases, please send a request to
 _servicedesk@csc.fi_.
-In the request, please indicate the project, storage size needed, purpose and duration of the quota extension.
+In the request, please indicate supercomputer (Puhti or Mahti), the project, storage size needed, purpose and duration of the quota extension.
 In the future, the process for increasing quotas will be improved.
 Please allow for some delay in serving this kind of requests.

 Data that is not under active computing should be stored in the Allas storage service.